networknt/light-doc/content/service/config/requirement.md

 It is not necessary to define key/value pair per service all the time.
 Sometimes, it is OK to share some key/value pairs across services.
 For example, the OAuth 2.0 provider URL might be the same for all services per environment.
 For sensitive values, they must be defined per service so that they can be managed securely.

+* certificate management template

+For each truststore, we can create a template with list of certificates so that config server can create the truststore with the template.